 This module is designed to develop a range of professional skills of students using a team project as the vehicle.
 Each team of students will work on a project of their choice given a set of attributes that the project must contain.

-The projects are research based and incorporate the concepts of specifications, design, and implementation.
+The projects are research based and aim to incorporate the concepts of specifications, design, and implementation.
 Within the project students will be learn about sustainability, project and time management, design, legal issues, health and safety, data analysis and presentation, team reporting, and self evaluation.

 After completing this module, students will be expected to be able to:

-1. Apply design methodology to arrive at a design to meet a specification.
+1. apply design methodology to arrive at a design to meet a specification.

-2. Undertake a project using appropriate time management and reporting.
+2. undertake a project using appropriate time management and reporting.

-3. Have a systematic approach to data gathering, analysis and presentation to a professional standard.
+3. have a systematic approach to data gathering, analysis and presentation to a professional standard.

-4. Research and apply the appropriate legal issues associated with a project.
+4. research and apply the appropriate legal issues associated with a project.

-5. Maintain a record of work, including a reflective diary.
+5. maintain a record of work, including a reflective diary.